riceissa/material-conditional/source.md

 point by saying: the only reason you find the material conditional hard to grok is that you _already have opinions about it_.
-If we had defined an entirely new connective called $\star$ and said that $P\star Q$ is false if $P$ is true and $Q$ is false and is true otherwise, you wonder why $\star$ is an interesting connective to study, but you wouldn't be thinking it is _unintuitive_.
+If we had defined an entirely new connective called $\star$ and said that $P\star Q$ is false if $P$ is true and $Q$ is false and is true otherwise, you might wonder why $\star$ is an interesting connective to study, but you wouldn't be thinking it is _unintuitive_.
 To put it another way, something can only be _unintuitive_ when you already have pre-existing intuitions about the